jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 # Introduction
-## Background of the Sinopia Stack
+## Background of Sinopia
-Funded the Mellon Foundation and overseen as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA] available at [https://sinopia.io][SINOPIA].
-A critical deliverable for a second phase of the grant was a collaborative linked-data cataloging environment that could be used in a production environment.
+Funded by the Mellon Foundation as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA] is a collaborative linked-data cataloging environment that could be used in a production environment.
+The Sinopia project's primary software development team are members of the Stanford University Libraries with Michelle Futornick is project owner who directs the priorities and communicates the user's needs and requirements to the development team in an iterative manner following [Agile](https://www.agilealliance.org/) software practices.

-Sinopia is developing using ECMAScript 6 features and conventions that is then transplained into Javascript using [Babel][BABEL].
+The Agile development methodology provides an approach and processes for responding to changes in requirements or environment by emphasizing flexibility and adapting to those changes.
+Specific Agile practices of the Stanford development team uses include pair programming, testing, stand-up meetings, planning sessions, and sprints.
+In pair programming two or more developers collaborate together to code or solve specific problems by having one programmer type while both developers talk through the problem together thereby increasing code comprehension and knowledge transfer within the team.
+Another critical Agile practice used by the Sinopia development team is creating unit tests for specific Javascript modules and integration tests that test interactions between multiple components and modules in the code base through scripting actions in a headless web browser.
+The Sinopia development team also has daily stand-up meetings where the developers check-in with each other and the product owner on progress and challenges encountered in the previous day and to plan for the upcoming day.
+Finally, the Sinopia team organized to one-to-two week sprints that attempted to accomplish a specific goals and tasks within the time period that also included a planning meeting at the beginning of the sprint and weekly storytime meeting where challenges and issues that usually required the project owner feedback and decisions that are then incorporated into the sprint execution.

+At the start of the Sinopia project, the decision was made to build the linked data editor based on previous development work done by the Library of Congress in the creation of their [BIBFRAME Editor][BFE] and supporting projects.

 Two partners in the Sinopia project provide an important service called Questions Authorities (QA), a joint project of Cornell University and the University of Iowa.
 QA is an API service that queries Lucene indexes of both RDF and non-RDF datastores and returns JSON data of the results.

 ## Functional Javascript
 Within the programming community, the ubiquity of Javascript as the default programming language for